 In This Review

-- 6Practicality & boot space - currently readingPracticality is adequate in the Hyundai Kona Hybrid, although rivals offer more boot space
+- 6Boot space, seating & practicality - currently readingPracticality is adequate in the Hyundai Kona Hybrid, although some rivals offer more boot space

 - 7Reliability & safety ratingThe Hyundai Kona gets a five-star Euro NCAP crash-test score, but it's a shame that so many of the driver aids are optional